rmarder/libramnet/README.md

 See the source code for function prototypes and usage.

-This has no dependencies aside from the standard C++ library.
+This has no dependencies aside from the standard C++ library and POSIX.

 Requires at least a C++11 compiler or better to build.

-Also requires a POSIX compliant system.
+Requires a POSIX compliant system.
 We currently define _POSIX_C_SOURCE 200809L

 I develop and test with GCC/G++ and Linux, YMMV on other platforms.